adinelli/albertodinelli.github.io/_pages/about.md

 ---

-Hi there
+Hi there,
-i am a phd student in physics
+i am a phd student in theoretical physics at the Laboratoire Matière et Systèmes Complexes (<a href='http://www.msc.univ-paris-diderot.fr/'>MSC</a>) where I have joined the

 <!-- Write your biography here.
 Tell the world about yourself.
 Link to your favorite [subreddit](http://reddit.com).
 You can put a picture in, too.
 The code is already in, just name your picture `prof_pic.jpg` and put it in the `img/` folder.